Here’s Marsha!

 For those of us who love all things book related, there are so many exciting things happening in the coming months - festivals, book launches and awards.
 Top of the list is the Children’s Books Ireland Conference on the weekend of September 20-21.
 With this year’s fabulous theme of resistance, prepare to be inspired and enthralled by terrific speakers including the UK Children’s laureate Frank Cottrell Boyce, illustrators Jessica Love and Briony May-Smith and many more!
 For more information book here.

-A reminder - it is so easy to speak up for Palestine with those around you and online.
-There are informed advocates and charities that give daily insights on social media – so share, support and amplify them.
+On a personal note, it is so easy to speak up for the Palestinian cause online – there are informed advocates and charities that give daily insights on social media – so share, support and amplify them.
 Don’t forget you can also be proactive closer to home with your local county or town Palestinian group that organise marches and can advise on how to put pressure on local TDs, councillors and figures in power to act against the Israeli government’s brutal treatment of the Palestinian people.
 Stand tall with them.
 Every voice counts.

-If you’re looking to donate to a similar Irish initiative keep an eye out for children’s writers Sinéad O’Hart and Ruth Ennis’s fundraiser supporting Medical Aid for Palestinians soon.
-I’ll add the link here once it goes live.
+If you’re looking to donate to a similar Irish initiative there's an Irish Kidlit for Palestine fundraiser by children’s writers Sinéad O’Hart and Ruth Ennis for Medical Aid for Palestinians running from 4th August - 17th August.

 WATCH